Shivani9508/AtliQ-Hardware-Finance-Supply-Analytics/README.md

 The expanding size of Excel files has led to numerous performance porblems in the organization, which results in unresponsiveness and inefficiency.
 AtliQ Hardware has launched a project to tackle this issue by assembling a team of data analysts.
 They will utilize MySQL as their database management system to extract meaningful insights from the data.
 These insights will empower the company to enhance decision-making and optimize operations, ultimately boosting overall performance.

 Key Insights:
-Net sales of Amazon is highest with 109.03M in fiscal year 2021 followed by AlliQ Exclusive with 79.92M Market in India generated maximum net sales with 210.67M in fiscal year 2021 followed by USA with 132.05M Amazon generated 13.23% of total net sales among all customers in fiscal year 2021.
+-Net sales of Amazon is highest with 109.03M in fiscal year 2021 followed by AlliQ Exclusive with 79.92M.
+-Market in India generated maximum net sales with 210.67M in fiscal year 2021 followed by USA with 132.05M -Amazon generated 13.23% of total net sales among all customers in fiscal year 2021.
-In APAC region, Amazon contributed maximum net sales % of 12,99% among rest customers in 2021.
+-In APAC region, Amazon contributed maximum net sales % of 12,99% among rest customers in 2021.
-In APAC, region India ranks 1 in terms of total gross sales.
+-In APAC, region India ranks 1 in terms of total gross sales.